Doctrinal background of Zen

 Zen has a rich doctrinal background, despite the traditional Zen narrative which states that it is a "special transmission outside scriptures" which "did not stand upon words."

 Polarities

-Classical Chinese Chan is characterised by a set of polarities: absolute-relative, Buddha-nature - sunyata, sudden and gradual enlightenment, esoteric and exoteric transmission.
+Classical Chinese Chan has become characterised by a set of polarities: absolute-relative, Buddha-nature - sunyata, sudden and gradual enlightenment, esoteric and exoteric transmission.

 Absolute-relative

 The Prajnaparamita-sutras and Madhyamaka emphasized the non-duality of form and emptiness: "form is emptiness, emptiness is form", as the Heart Sutra says.

 This was understood to mean that ultimate reality is not a transcendental realm, but equal to the daily world of relative reality.
 This idea fitted into the Chinese culture, which emphasized the mundane world and society.
 But this does not tell how the absolute is present in the relative world:

 To deny the duality of samsara and nirvana, as the Perfection of Wisdom does, or to demonstrate logically the error of dichotomizing conceptualization, as Nagarjuna does, is not to address the question of the relationship between samsara and nirvana -or, in more philosophical terms, between phenomenal and ultimate reality [...]
 What, then, is the relationship between these two realms?

 This question is answered in such schemata as the Five Ranks of Dongshan, the Oxherding Pictures, and Hakuin's Four ways of knowing.

 The Madhyamaka-scheme of the Two Truths doctrine, and the Yogacara-schemes of the Three Natures and the Trikaya-doctrine, also give depictions of the interplay between the absolute and the relative.